KenKundert/why-invest-in-bitcoin/README.rst

 falter.
 With the dollar losing its anchor it begins to inflate in a substantial way.
-I assume that the value of gold has remained relatively constant over time as it has for millennia and instead the increasing price of gold over time is due to the decrease in purchasing power of the dollar.
+I assume that the value of gold has remained relatively constant over time as it has for millennia and instead the increasing price of gold over time is due to the decrease in purchasing power of the dollar due to inflation.

 Now, if the Dow is normalized to the price of gold we can see that true return of the Dow over the last 200 years: